UK Shared Prosperity Fund

 East Lancashire Chamber of Commerce –

-Business Decarbonisation & Net Zero
+Business Decarbonisation and Net Zero

 E29: Supporting decarbonisation and improving the natural environment whilst growing the local economy.
 Taking a whole systems approach to invest in infrastructure to deliver effective decarbonisation across energy, buildings and transport and beyond, in line with our legally binding climate target.
 Maximising existing or emerging local strengths in low carbon technologies, goods and services to take advantage of the growing global opportunity.